kick-mind/date-src/src/README.md

 ```

 > Note:
->  the first calendar you add to the Calendars pool is set as default calendar.
+>  the first calendar you add to the Calendars collection is set as default calendar.

 ## DateTime structure